Eric J. Fygi: Early life and education

 Born in La Jolla, California, Fygi received his Bachelor of Arts in history from the Virginia Military Institute in 1963 and his Juris Doctor from the University of California, Hastings College of Law.
-He served on the Hastings Law Journal, was editor-in-chief of the Hastings Voir Dire newspaper, and as president of the student body association.
+He served on the Hastings Law Journal, was the editor-in-chief of the Hastings Voir Dire newspaper, and was president of the student body association.

 Career

 Previously, Fygi served as the department's Acting General Counsel and worked for the United States Department of Health and Human Services before working in the Department of Energy.

-Fygi was responsible for the emergency executive actions taken by President Bill Clinton and George W. Bush in January 2001 that prevented simultaneous collapse of natural gas and electricity service throughout Northern California following the bankruptcy of the region's major utility.
+Fygi was responsible for emergency executive actions taken by Presidents Bill Clinton and George W. Bush that, in 2001, prevented the simultaneous collapse of natural gas and electricity service throughout Northern California, following the bankruptcy of the region's major utility.
 As a result, Fygi testified before the United States Senate Committee on Banking, Housing, and Urban Affairs for the re-authorization of the Defense Production Act of 1950.